 Rely on Proven Experience.
 Don’t take a chance.
 This is your claim.
 It is important you get it right.

-- Conduct an investigation — gather evidence, review your medical records, and interview witnesses
+- Investigation — gather evidence, review your medical records, and interview witnesses.

 Personal Injury Practice Areas